wjoseph7/TinyTitansPublic/README.md

 # Differences with AAII Portfolio

-Overall, we were able to match # TODO insert statistic of the stocks in AAII's portfolio on average each month.

 It seems we were able to replicate AAII's TT reasonably well but not perfectly.
 Differences are the result of the following (listed in order of importance):